Digital Elevation Model (DEM) Data

 DEM values are in meters and can be negative for areas which lie below sea level (e.g. ocean areas or much of the Netherlands).
 When requesting a DEM a simple way to mitigate this is to set the output format in your evalscript to sampleType: SampleType.FLOAT32

-.
+if this provides sufficient precision for your use.
 More about output formats can be found here.

 For output formats sampleType: SampleType.UINT8